MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsOnlineUser.md

 - `User` - to query for user accounts.
 - `ResourceAccount` - to query for app endpoints or resource accounts.
 - `Guest` - to query for guest accounts.
-- `SfBOnPremUser` - to query for users that are hosted on-premises (available from January 31, 2023, in the latest TPM versions at that time).
+- `SfBOnPremUser` - to query for users that are hosted on-premises
-- `IneligibleUser` - to query for a user type that is not known.
+- `IneligibleUser` - to query for a user that does not have valid Teams license (except Guest, ResourceAccount and SfbOnPremUser)

 ```yaml
 Type: UserIdParameter